Skip to content

 Choose your contractor carefully

-Colorado does not require state-level roofing contractor licensing, though Colorado Senate Bill 38 mandates written contracts with specific consumer protections for residential jobs over $1,000.
-Arvada homeowners should verify that contractors carry current general liability and workers' compensation insurance, maintain verifiable local business addresses, and hold Colorado Roofing Association membership or equivalent national certifications.
-Always confirm claimed credentials directly with the issuing organization.
+Colorado does not require state-level roofing contractor licenses, but Colorado Senate Bill 38 requires written contracts on residential jobs over $1,000 with specific consumer protections.
+Arvada homeowners should verify that contractors carry current general liability and workers' compensation insurance, maintain a verifiable local business address, and hold Colorado Roofing Association membership or equivalent national certifications.
+Always check registration status with Jefferson County building department and verify claimed certifications directly with issuing organizations.

 10